Intermediate Macdonald Polynomials and Their Vector Versions: Introduction

-For a second interpretation of $A_J$ as a ring of vector-valued polynomials, recall that by a well-known result by Chevalley, $A_0$ is a free (commutative) $K$-algebra, i.e. a polynomial ring.
+For a second interpretation of $A_J$ as a ring of vector-valued polynomials, recall that by a~well-known result by Chevalley, $A_0$ is a free (commutative) $K$-algebra, i.e., a polynomial ring.
 The same, however, cannot be said about $A_J$ (except when $W_J=W_0$) or even $A$.
-Thus, we are confronted with the philosophical question of how exactly intermediate and even non-symmetric Macdonald polynomials can even be thought of as orthogonal polynomials in the first place.
-A possible solution to this conundrum comes from noting that $A_J$ is a free $A_0$-module (as is detailed in \cite{pittieSteinberg}), so that we can view elements of $A_J$ as column vectors of elements of $A_0$, i.e. as vector-valued polynomials.
+Thus, we are confronted with the pedantic philosophical question of how exactly intermediate and even non-symmetric Macdonald polynomials can even be thought of as polynomials in the first place.
+A possible solution to this conundrum comes from noting that $A_J$ is a free $A_0$-module (as is detailed in~\cite{pittieSteinberg}), so that we can view elements of $A_J$ as column vectors of elements of $A_0$, i.e., as vector-valued polynomials.
 The inner product on $A_J$ can then be rewritten in terms of a matrix weight with symmetric entries, which allows for an interpretation in the theory of vector-valued orthogonal polynomials.

 In Section~\ref{sec:daha-general}, we begin by introducing some notions about double-affine Hecke algebras for arbitrary affine root systems $S$, as well as setting up the necessary notions of duality, labels, and the monomial order on the ring where our orthogonal polynomials live.
-The notation (with exception of the $\tau$'s, as explained in Remark~\ref{sec:rem-taus}(ii)) and ordering of topics have been taken from \cite{macdonald}, which we will refer to for most of the proofs.
+The notation (with exception of the $\tau$'s, as explained in Remark~\ref{sec:rem-taus}\,(ii)) and ordering of topics have been taken from~\cite{macdonald}, which we will refer to for most of the proofs.

-In Section~\ref{sec:macdo-parabolic}, we introduce various tools that are specifically related to parabolic subgroups, and that are not taken wholesale from \cite{macdonald}.
-They include an adaption of the symmetrisers from \cite[\S5.5]{macdonald} as well as a study of $W_J$-orbits of monomials.
+In Section~\ref{sec:macdo-parabolic}, we introduce various tools that are specifically related to parabolic subgroups, and that are not taken wholesale from~\cite{macdonald}.
+They include an adaption of the symmetrisers from~\cite[Section~5.5]{macdonald} as well as a study of $W_J$-orbits of monomials.

-Section~\ref{sec:poly} is the central section of this paper and sees us finally introducing its protagonist: the intermediate Macdonald polynomials.
-We introduce them in analogy with the $\epsilon$-symmetric Macdonald polynomials from \cite[\S5.7]{macdonald} by applying a suitable symmetriser to non-symmetric Macdonald polynomials and then normalising.
-We show that the symmetric versions form a basis of the $W_J$-symmetric polynomials, and that they are orthogonal.
+Section~\ref{sec:poly} is the central section of this paper and contains its protagonist: the ($\epsilon$-symmetric) intermediate Macdonald polynomials.
+We introduce them in analogy with the $\epsilon$-symmetric Macdonald polynomials from \cite[Section~5.7]{macdonald} by applying a suitable symmetriser to non-symmetric Macdonald polynomials and then normalising.
+We show that the symmetric versions form a~basis of the $W_J$-symmetric polynomials, and that they are orthogonal.
 Then we proceed to relate their norms to those of the non-symmetric Macdonald polynomials.

 In Section~\ref{sec:jasper}, we consider the first vector-valued interpretation of $A_J$.
 We introduce the $Y$-parabolically induced modules $\mathbb{M}_J(\phi)$ from \cite[Section~3.2]{stokmanInduced} and then prove that their spaces of spherical vectors is in $A_0$-linear equivalence with $A_J$.